Health & Wellness

 If you notice any of these, call your vet for advice or to schedule an appointment.
 Even if you’re a little bit worried that your pet’s incision might not be healing well, call your vet.
 It’s never, ever wrong to be on the safe side.
 If your pet has an infected incision, it can be dealt with quickly, and may be covered by your pet insurance.

-If your pet has staples or stitches, those will be removed 10 to 14 days after their surgery, or sooner if your vet decides it’s safe.
+If your pet has staples or stitches, those will be removed around 10 to 14 days after their surgery, or when your vet decides it’s safe.
 Until that time, follow your vet’s instructions.
 Before you know it, your pet’s incision will be just a scar and they can get back to having fun.

 Photo by Bruno Emmanuelle on Unsplash